Feel

 Unequal pay narrows a life far beyond work

 The pay gap is often spoken about like an abstract workplace statistic.
 Here it appears as a daily condition that affects exit options, recovery time, care work, and future security.
+It shapes where people can live, how they can care for others, what risks they can afford to take, and what futures they can imagine for themselves and their families.

 The figures next